singhaniasnigdha/Interactive-Lab-Hub/Lab 2/README.md

 Bebei Lu (bl643) liked how detailed the documentation was:
 > I love how you recorded every step along the way.
 You have definitely done a lot for this lab!
 You made the device truly interactive.
 With the animated background and time travel, the device responded to user action.
 This feedback loop is very cool!

+Ritika Poddar (rp477) particularly liked the cooking element and viewed our design as a video game:
+> I love the use of the rotary encoder on the barebones clock, it is very cool to watch the sun rise up in the image.
+Your final interactions video is amazing it's almost like you built a whole video game within itself.
+I like how you utilized so many different interaction elements.
+My favorite part was the dinner time/ cook food feature :)

 ## Part 2